bennyw31210/HMCTS-Task-Manager/README.md

 ### Backend

-- **`routers/`** - Contains FastAPI routers defining the API endpoints for the task management operations.
+- **`routers/`** - Contains FastAPI routes defining the API endpoints for the task management operations.

 - **`main.py`** - The entry point of the FastAPI application.
 It sets up the API routes and middleware, and houses the application's core settings and configurations including database session initialisation and clean-up functions.